Do you love Kielbasa? If yes, do you know how to cook fresh Kielbasa correctly?

 How to Cook Fresh Kielbasa: The Step by Step Instructions

 The smoked Kielbasa is already pre-cooked and then smoked.
 At times, manufacturers add artificial smoke flavors to it.
-On the other hand, the fresh Kielbasa is raw and would have to be boiled first before browning its skin using different types of cooking method, and that is what we are going to talk about in this article.
+On the other hand, the fresh Kielbasa is raw and would have to be boiled first before browning its skin using different types of cooking methods, and that is what we are going to talk about in this article.

 Step 1.
 Thaw the fresh Kielbasa.